matijj/Detecting-animals-in-wild/README.md

     <br>
 <!--     <p>Choose how many frames to be processed.Less framess more accurate, more frames more speed(default 3)</p> -->
     <p>Upload a video file in MP4 or AVI format.</p>
     <p>Choose the number of frames to be processed.
-Fewer frames result in more accuracy, more frames increase processing speed (default is 3).</p>
+Fewer frames result in more accuracy, more frames increase processing speed .</p>
     <hr style="border-top: 0.1px solid #ccc; margin-top: 20px; margin-bottom: 20px;">
     <img src="https://github.com/matijj/new-animals-/releases/download/images-for-readme/1-endpoint-end.jpg" width="50%">
     <br>